Summary: Introduction to Troubleshooting Containers

 Applications being deployed were really heavy, therefore, easily scaling those applications was difficult. | With the relationship between containers and microservices, applications can be decoupled and run on many containers while they interact via API connections.
 This aids in easy troubleshooting, version upgrade, and fixes on the application. |

-In discussing containers further, we ...
+In discussing containers further, we looked at their components, Docker ...